A log resolution for the theta divisor of a hyperelliptic curve: Brill-Noether Stratifications are Whitney

 where the first equality uses the fact that $H^1(\bP^1,\cO_{\bP^1}(k))=0$ for any $k\geq 0$ and hence we can take limits.
 This verifies the Whitney condition (A) for the pair $(W^i_{g-1}(C)^{\circ},W^j_{g-1}(C)^{\circ})$, by going to the dual spaces.
 Now by Lemma \ref{lemma: the strong condition W'}, in order to prove the Whitney condition (B), we just need to show that there exists a constant $A$ such that

-where the distance function on the left is induced by an inner product on the vector space $H^0(C,\omega_C)$ and the distance function on the right is induced by the Euclidean norm on a neighborhood of $\overline{D}$ in $C_{g-1-2i}$.
-Since the hyperelliptic map $h:C\to \bP^1$ is either a local isomorphism (off the branch locus) or locally of the form $t \mapsto t^2$ (on the branch locus), we can push everything down to $\bP^1$; there, it sufficies to prove that
+where the distance function on the left is induced by an inner product on the vector space $H^0(C,\omega_C)$ and the distance functions on the right are induced by the Euclidean norm on a neighborhood of $\overline{D}$ in $C_{g-1-2i}$ and a neighborhood of $L$ in $\Jac(C)$, respectively.
+The last equality comes from the fact that $D_k\in U_{g-1-2r}$ and $\delta_{(g-1-2r)/2}$ is an isomorphism over $U_{g-1-2r}$.
+Since the hyperelliptic map $h:C\to \bP^1$ is either a local isomorphism (off the branch locus) or locally of the form $t \mapsto t^2$ (on the branch locus), we can push everything down to $\bP^1$; there, it sufficies to prove that there exists $A$ so that

 which follows from the interpretation of the space $H^0(\bP^1,\cO_{\bP^1}(g-1-h_{\ast}D))$ as the space of degree $g-1$ homogeneous polynomials vanishing along the divisor $h_{\ast}D$ and explicit computations.\footnote{Botong Wang pointed out that one can view this as a Lipschitz property of the map between compact manifolds $\Sym^{g-1-2i}\bP^1 \to \mathrm{Grass}(H^0(\bP^1,\cO_{\bP^1}(g-1)),2i)$ which sends $E$ to $H^0(\bP^1,\cO_{\bP^1}(g-1-E))$. }